haltcase/babel-standalone/readme.md

 The official `@babel/standalone` has grown very large in recent releases, at almost 6 MB minified.
-For use cases like [`param.macro`][param-macro]'s online [**playground**][playground] where only a subset of transforms is needed, that size isn't ideal.
+For use cases like [`param.macro`][param-macro]'s online [**playground**][playground] where only a subset of transforms is needed, that size isn't ideal. `@citycide/babel-standalone` is reduced to about 1.73 MB minified.

 This project is based on the effort by @joncasey on [`my-babel-standalone`][my-babel-standalone].